GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-frontend-config/README.md

 ### Networking Manifests

 This recipe demonstrates deploying Multi-cluster Ingress across two clusters to expose two different Services hosted across both clusters.
-The cluster `gke-1` is in `REGION 1` and `gke-2` is hosted in `REGION 1`, demonstrating multi-regional load balancing across clusters.
+The cluster `gke-1` is in `REGION#1` and `gke-2` is hosted in `REGION#2`, demonstrating multi-regional load balancing across clusters.
 All Services will share the same MultiClusterIngress and load balancer IP, but the load balancer will match traffic and send it to the right region, cluster, and Service depending on the request.

 This Recipes also demonstrates the following:
 - How to enable HTTPS on Multi-cluster Ingress